JSidhu1986/Developer_puzzle/README.md

 3. Are there any code smells or problematic implementations?

-Graph is not displayed because the ngIf condition.
+Graph is not displayed because of ngIf condition.
 Fixed it.

 First field only has error message.
 Added for both.

 Displaying error message condition is also wrong it should be or instead of and.
 Fixed it

 > Make a PR to fix at least one of the issues that you identify